-Keep Sedona Beautiful’s historic Pushmataha building (Sedona Historical Landmark No. 15), located at 360 Brewer Road has space available for rent.
+Keep Sedona Beautiful’s newly remodeled historic Pushmataha building (Sedona Historical Landmark No. 15), located at 360 Brewer Road has space available for rent.

-Our spacious carpeted conference room holds between 70 – 130 people depending if tables are used or not.
-We have 10 tables and chairs for 90.
+Our spacious carpeted Meeting Room holds between 70 – 130 people depending if tables are used or not.
 Audio/visual equipment is available.

-The room offers two bathrooms, one ADA equipped.
+The building offers two bathrooms, one ADA equipped.